 Born and raised in Shelby County, Tom Leatherwood was elected State Representative to serve the people of District 99 in 2018.

-Tom then served as Shelby County Register of Deeds, where he implemented a new recording system, streamlined the office, cut expenses, and reduced customer fees.
-He ran the office totally on fees at no cost to the taxpayer and turned over excess revenue each year to help the county.
-The office was fully funded by customer fees and did not use any county tax dollars.
+Tom then served as Shelby County Register of Deeds where he implemented a new recording system, streamlined the office, cut expenses, and reduced customer fees.
+His office was fully funded by customer fees at no cost to the taxpayers and he turned over excess revenue each year to help the county.
+He also won the Society of Tennessee Archivists’ Archival Advancement Award.

-Tom is honored to be able to serve the people of Shelby County by shaping state policy.
-He and his wife, Melissa, have been married for 29 years and are active members of Faith Baptist Church in Bartlett.
-They live in Arlington, and Melissa teaches first grade for Arlington Community Schools.
+Tom is honored by the privilege to serve the people of Shelby County by shaping state policy.
+He and his wife, Melissa, have been married for 30 years and are active members of Faith Baptist Church in Bartlett.
+They live in Arlington and Melissa teaches first grade for Arlington Community Schools.
 They are blessed with five daughters and one son-in-law.